 “The latest dispute between Apple and Microsoft escalates a growing feud between the two companies that stems fundamentally from their rivalry in the market for the basic core software controlling the nation’s personal computers.
 Microsoft makes the operating system, or core software, for about 85% of all PCs, but it also wants the 15% that Apple controls.”

 Ultimately, Microsoft and Apple resolved their dispute in August 1997.
 Apple agreed to drop all lawsuits against Microsoft, including the QuickTime source code one.
 Apple also agreed to make Internet Explorer its default browser (later replaced by Safari).
 Microsoft threw Cupertino a lifeline by buying $150 million of non-voting Apple stock and continuing to support the Mac in terms of software.

 The cash injection came at a time when Apple reportedly faced bankruptcy within just a few months.
 Not too long after, Microsoft hit its tech bubble peak and began an early-2000s decline.
-Apple released the iMac G3, iTunes, iPod, iPhone and other products that fueled its rise to tech dominance.
+And Apple released the iMac G3, iTunes, iPod, iPhone and other products that fueled its rise to tech dominance.